Outgoing NYC comptroller highlights risks from union negotiations

-NEW YORK, Dec 17 (Reuters) - New York City outgoing Mayor Michael Bloomberg is leaving a legacy of pay disputes with public sector workers that poses a huge risk to the city’s budget, New York’s top financial watchdog said on Tuesday.
+NEW YORK (Reuters) - New York City outgoing Mayor Michael Bloomberg is leaving a legacy of pay disputes with public sector workers that poses a huge risk to the city’s budget, New York’s top financial watchdog said on Tuesday.

 Comptroller John Liu used his final speech in office to highlight the $3.5 billion risk to the city’s budget from expired public school teachers’ contracts, an unresolved legacy of the Bloomberg administration.